 - Cover: Double Ice Fabric: a special fabric that feels cool to the touch; made up of 40% “cool yarn” and 60% polyester

-- Core filling is made with Loft-X Foam: a hybrid foam that combines memory foam and latex foam to contour to your spine and neck (100% polyurethane)
+- Core filling is made with Loft-X Foam: a hybrid foam that combines memory foam and latex foam to contour to one’s spine and neck (100% polyurethane)

-- Dual mesh side panels for continuous airflow throughout your sleep
+- Dual mesh side panels for continuous airflow throughout the night

 - 100-night trial and 2-year warranty

 - Materials are outsourced but the pillow is made in the USA

 - Sleepers who prefer the contouring feel of memory foam.
 The core of the GhostPillow is gel memory foam that upholds the classic “sinking in” feel that is characteristic of memory foam.
 It’s on the plusher side – about a 5/10 on the firmness scale – so sleepers can anticipate their heads to sink fairly far into the pillow.

 - Those who find the scent of lavender soothing.
 The GhostPillow has an added scent of lavender is noticeable the minute the box is opened.
 GhostBed says it should dissipate over time; based on reviews I looked at, some customers find it relaxing, while others with a more sensitive sense of smell may find the feature more challenging to overcome.

 - People who prefer the bouncy resilience of latex.
 The core of the Bear pillow is a solid piece of Loft-X foam, which is essentially a proprietary combination of memory foam and latex foam.
 Based on my experience, it responds more like a latex pillow, with a springier (and lighter) overall feel and responds nearly automatically to any touch.
 However, it retains some density and weight as a memory foam pillow would.

 - Shoppers who want size options.
 The GhostPillow comes in just a Queen size but the Bear pillow offers a Queen option and a King option respectively.